nkosi-tauro/contactlist/README.md

 Welcome to the Rubiks Contact List!
 This is a simple contact list GUI application with basic CRUD functionality built using python and tkinter.
 It allows the user to add, sort, edit, delete and search for contacts.
-There is no persistent storage, a dictionary is used to temporaliry store the contacts in Key(contact name) and Value(contact number) pairs.
+There is no persistent storage, a dictionary is used to temporarily store the contacts in Key(contact name) and Value(contact number) pairs.

 ## :rocket: Technologies ##